Harry Styles New Song ‘Sign Of The Times’ Fails To Make As Big An Impact As Zayn Malik Due To Spotify Error

-Harry Styles has been planning to take over the Spotify charts with his new song, “Sign of the Times,” but that plan might not work as well as it did for his former One Direction band member, Zayn Malik following a Spotify error.
+Harry Styles has been planning to take over the Spotify charts with his new song, “Sign of the Times,” but that plan might not work as well as it did for his former One Direction band member Zayn Malik following a Spotify error.

-Harry’s “Sign of the Times” was his chance to take a crack at the chance and possibly beat Ed Sheeran who has been topping the charts with his latest releases such as “Shape Of You.”
+Harry’s “Sign of the Times” was his chance to take a crack at the chance and possibly beat Ed Sheeran, who has been topping the charts with his latest releases such as “Shape of You.”
 Unfortunately, there was an unexpected Spotify error that may have robbed Styles of the vital opportunity of topping the Spotify UK charts.

 I got kicked out but it was worth it #SignOfTheTimes #harrystyles pic.twitter.com/gNBPC6EhAE